scrugham/rate-my-pong/README.md

 ## Notes

 - Search engines are blocked (`robots.txt`, meta robots, `X-Robots-Tag`)
-- No company name in the UI — Mission colors only
 - Set `DATABASE_URL` locally in `.env.local` if you want to test against Neon before deploy